top of page

 That curiosity deepened when I spent a year re-connecting with my Mexican roots and living in Oaxaca, Mexico, immersed in Día de los Muertos traditions that honor death as part of the rhythm of life — not as something hidden away, but as something remembered, celebrated, and woven into family and community.
 Those experiences reshaped how I understood grief, remembrance, and rebirth, and they continue to inform how I hold space for others today.

 At the same time, I have always been deeply interested in human systems — how people think, feel, cope, and relate to change.
-I hold a Master’s degree in Humanistic and Existential Psychology, I began my private coaching practice over ten years ago and have spent that time supporting individuals and couples through fear, identity shifts, burnout, creative blocks, and life transitions.
+I hold a Master’s degree in Humanistic and Existential Psychology, I began a private coaching practice over ten years ago and have spent that time supporting individuals and couples through fear, identity shifts, burnout, creative blocks, and life transitions.
 My work blends deep reflection with practical tools, because insight matters — and so does having a way forward.

 More recently, my work in memory care has brought me even closer to the realities of aging, caregiving, and the emotional landscapes families navigate near the end of life.
 It has strengthened my belief that dying deserves the same care, planning, and dignity that we give to living — and that families should not have to figure out logistics, finances, and paperwork while they are also grieving.